broadinstitute/seqr/README.md

 [Kubernetes-based Installation Instructions](https://github.com/macarthur-lab/seqr/blob/master/deploy/kubernetes) - The [Kubernetes](https://kubernetes.io/)-based installation allows for fully scripted deployment of all seqr components.
 It supports local installation on any operating system using a virtualized environment ([minikube](https://github.com/kubernetes/minikube)) as well as cloud deployment on Google, AWS, and other clouds.

-[Manual Installation Instructions](https://github.com/macarthur-lab/seqr/tree/master/deploy/mac_osx) - walks through the steps to install all seqr components on MacOSX.

 [Data pre-processing and loading pipelines](https://github.com/macarthur-lab/hail-elasticsearch-pipelines) - [hail](http://hail.is) pipelines for pre-processing and loading datasets into an elasticsearch datastore.

+[Manual Installation Instructions](https://github.com/macarthur-lab/seqr/tree/master/deploy/mac_osx) - older instructions for  installing seqr components on MacOSX.

 **Please Note:** seqr is still under active development, and undergoing refactoring.
 We suggest you contact us if you want to build on this repo.